taldatech/pytorch-ls-dqn/README.md

 You can train and play on a Windows machine, thanks to Nikita Kniazev, as follows from this post on [stackoverflow](https://stackoverflow.com/questions/42605769/openai-gym-atari-on-windows/46739299):

 `pip install --no-index -f https://github.com/Kojoley/atari-py/releases atari_py`

+## TensorBoard

+TensorBoard logs are written dynamically during the runs, and it possible to observe the training progress using the graphs.
+In order to open TensoBoard, navigate to the source directory of the project and in the terminal/cmd:

+`tensorboard --logdir=./runs`

+* make sure you have the correct environment activated (`conda activate env-name`) and that you have `tensorboard`, `tensorboardX` installed.

 ## References
 * [PyTorch Agent Net: reinforcement learning toolkit for pytorch](https://github.com/Shmuma/ptan) by [Max Lapan](https://github.com/Shmuma)